zyanislam/zyanislam/README.md

 #### 🏅 Best Emerging Player Medal in Football tournaments.<br><br>

 ## 📈 Interests
 Apart from application development & side projects, I enjoy exploring new technologies and experimenting with new design ideas for applications using Figma.
 I have a passion for coding & solving problems through logics.
 Working on new innovative and useful projects.
 In my leisure time, I like to read mangas, books & watch animes and videos on technology and design, and I'm an avid fan of football (Arsenal & Real Madrid all the way!).
-I also follow Tennis & Baseball on a regular basis.<br><br>
+On regular basis I follow the Tennis & Baseball.<br><br>

 ## 🌐 Socials